librenms/librenms/doc/General/Welcome-to-Observium-users.md

 information about the kind of community we're trying to promote.

 LibreNMS was forked from [the last GPL-licensed version of Observium][3].
-~~This means you won't be able to take an existing Observium installation later than r3250 and just change it to LibreNMS.
+<del>This means you won't be able to take an existing Observium installation
+later than r3250 and just change it to LibreNMS.
 This would probably break (although if you were on a version between r3250 and the next database schema change, it might be feasible).
 Upgrades from versions earlier than r3251 might work.
-Please try it on an unimportant system and tell us your experiences!~~
+Please try it on an unimportant system and tell us your experiences!</del>

 Thanks to one of our users Dan Brown who has written a migration script to be able move your Observium install over to LibreNMS [Dan Brown][10].
 This also takes care of moving from one cpu architect to another.
 Give it a try :)